fabianmichael/kirby-meta/README.md

 #### `meta.social:after`

-Allows you to alter the OpenGraph/Twitter card data.
+Allows you to alter the OpenGraph card data.

 ```php
 return [